SilverHalf/mount-balrior/ura-lcm/strategy.md

 # Legendary Ura Strategy Guide

 Legendary Ura is an extreme challenge that requires near-perfect execution to be cleared.
-Many concepts generally carry over from the [Normal Challenge Mode Strategy](../ura/strategy.html), so it is highly recommended to be familiar with Challenge Mode and with your chosen class before attempting to progress the Legendary Mode.
+Many concepts generally carry over from the [Challenge Mode Strategy](../ura/strategy.html), so it is highly recommended to be familiar with Challenge Mode and with your chosen class before attempting to progress the Legendary Mode.

 ---